misoelegant/rpm/il-practice-mod/README.md

 - **Categories**: filters the available categories to a smaller subset.
 - **Force Initial RNG**: Resets the game's RNG to the initial values that occur when the game is opened.
-This can be used to force the mosquito coil start in MAS2.
+This can be used to force the mosquito coil start in MAS2 (among other things).
 - **BGM**: choose a random, fixed, or the default background song to play in each stage.
 - **Run In Background**: forces the game to continue updating while it's not the active window.
 - **Spawn Cousins**: when on, cousin objects will always spawn.